I have heard objections to hiring a male massage therapist many times over the years.

 Why the Gender of Your Massage Therapist Doesn't Matter

-Simply put, there is no difference in the strength of a massage based on whether the therapist is male or female.
+Simply put, there is no difference in the strength of a massage based on whether the therapist is male, female, or somewhere else on the gender spectrum.

 What About the Therapist Seeing You Naked?